arovillard/styled-grid-responsive/README.md

   * `rev`: bool to reverse the order of the grid items (default: false)

 # GridItem Options:
-  * `col`: any fraction to represent the default column width, this is overriten by the media value specified at each breakpoint
+  * `col`: any fraction to represent the default column width, this is overridden by the media value specified at each breakpoint
   * `media`: object with the grid item rules for each of the breakpoint

 # Gotcha